AndyTza/Nested-Dippers-Tzanidakis/README.md

 # Nested-Dippers-Tzanidakis
-LINCC Frameworks Tools Searching for Dipper Stars
+LINCC Frameworks Tools Searching for Dipper Stars using Nested-Pandas and LSDB.